XuanyiZ/Git-Portfolio-moblie-app/README.md

-# a moblie app that presents your personal github
+# A mobile app that allows users to visualize their personal GitHub information, such as their repositories, followers, etc. Implemented in Java.